liferay/liferay-docs/en/developer/reference/articles/02-web-experience-management/02-page-fragments/03-escaping-fragment-configuration-text-values.markdown

 [TOC levels=1-4]

-You can define text configuration options (among others) for a Fragment, letting Fragment developers declare any text value they want.
-With this freedom comes risk; malicious code could be inserted into the text field, wreaking havoc for other users of the Fragment.
+When you define text configuration and other options for a Fragment, Fragment developers can declare any text value they want.
+With this freedom comes risk;
+malicious code could be inserted into the text field, wreaking havoc for other users of the Fragment.

 In this article, you'll learn how to escape Fragment text values so Fragment authors are protected from XSS attacks.